2023 Key victories

 Moving forward, MFN’s public policy work of necessity continues throughout the Interim between General Assembly sessions, as freshly minted legislation is implemented, task forces meet, new budget proposals are developed, contracts are negotiated, regulations are promulgated, and new ideas for legislation emerge for discussion and debate.
 Diligent follow-up by MFN and its allies on the continuing implementation of FAMLI, the development of alternative pathways to pre-K teaching certification, and the ongoing evolution of child care in Maryland will be vital to their success.

 The 2023 Session brought Maryland a new Governor, and for the first time in eight years, the majority party controls all floors of the State House.
 The rosters of the Senate and the House experienced heavy turnover, and key committee assignments and leadership positions underwent—and in some cases are still undergoing—major transition.
 Outwardly, party unity can help advance priorities, but it can also mask competing agendas and the role conflicts inherent to the political process.
 Altered power dynamics and steep learning curves have transformed the Annapolis landscape in ways that are still coming into focus.

 In times of change and challenge, the role of a respected and resourceful advocate grows all the more critical.
 MFN will stand prepared to protect the needs and advance the interests of Maryland’s young children and their families.

-Special thanks are due to the organizations that targeted funds for MFN’s advocacy work in 2022: The Alliance for Early Success, the Annie E. Casey Foundation, the Baltimore Community Foundation, the Fund for Change, the Hopewell Fund, the PNC Foundation, the Richman Family Foundation, and the Wright Family Foundation.
+Special thanks are due to the organizations that targeted funds for MFN’s advocacy work in 2023: The Alliance for Early Success, the Annie E. Casey Foundation, the Baltimore Community Foundation, the Fund for Change, the Hopewell Fund, the Richman Family Foundation, the Sherman Family Foundation, the Thalheimer-Eurich Charitable Fund, and the Wright Family Fund.